european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 The protection against hospitalisation is calculated from the maximum effective antibody levels the agent has ever reached.
 There is no waning.

 #### Pessimistic waning of protection against hospitalisation
-To derive the protection against hospitalisation, we apply waning to the maximum effective antibody level the agent has ever reached.
-We apply an exponential decay function with a half-life of 60 days to this effective antibody level.
-For the time-period, we take the number of days since the last immunisation event.

-The 60 day half-life was calculated based on the ECDC assumption: "6 months median time to transition to 80% of the initial immunity."
+The guidelines for round 5 demand a "6 months median time to transition to 80% of the initial immunity".
+Our initial protection against hospitalisation (VE) is assumed to be 98%.
+Consequently, after 6 months we assume P(Hospitalisation | Infection) = 0.78.
+The protection against hospitalisation decays exponentially.

 #### Any variation from the scenarios as specified